bgilmer77/SoftEther-VPN-Client-Setup-on-Linux/softether-linux-howto.md

 ### Route issues on cloud computers

-If you are using a cloud Linux instance that you connect to over the Internet, be aware that the `dhclient` command will likely install a deafult route to the gateway received via DHCP over the VPN, which may cut off your ssh (or other) connection to your cloud Linux instance.
+If you are using a cloud Linux instance that you connect to over the Internet, be aware that the `dhclient` command will likely install a deafult route to the gateway received via DHCP over the VPN, which may cut off your ssh (or other) Internet connectivity to your cloud Linux instance.

 In such as case, you may want to create a script with the following commands:
 ```